eddiemachado/recipes/_posts/2024-01-01-honey-banana-bread.md

 ### Prep work
 1. Preheat the oven to **250°F (175°C)**
 2. Take a tin or small pan and rub it well with butter.
 This prevents the sides from sticking so it will pop out easier
+3. In a bowl, combine the **flour**, **baking soda**, and **salt** and mix.
+It's important to mix these before to make sure there are no dry or salty chunks in the finished bread.

 ### Preparation

 1. Mix the **butter** and **honey** in a mixer or bowl until it's well mixed
 2. Add the **eggs** one by one and mix well
 3. Add the **bananas** in one at a time and mix well
-4. In a seperate bowl, combine the **flour**, **baking soda**, and **salt** and mix.
-It's important to mix these in a seperate bowl to make sure there are no dry or salty chunks in the finished bread.
-5. You want to do this next bit by hand.
-Pour the **dry ingredients** into the other bowl with the mixture.
+4. You want to do this next bit by hand.
+Pour the **dry ingredients** into the your bowl with the mixture.
 Fold it slowly and not too hard until it's all mixed together.
 This keeps the bread fluffy and airy.
-6. Pour the mixture into your previously greased pan and put it into the oven at **250°F (175°C)**
+5. Pour the mixture into your previously greased pan and put it into the oven at **250°F (175°C)**
-7. Cook for about **50 - 55 minutes**, then stick a toothpick into the center.
+6. Cook for about **50 - 55 minutes**, then stick a toothpick into the center.
 If it comes out totally clean, then it's ready.
 You can take it out of the oven.
-8. Let it cool for in the pan for 10 minutes then take it out and let it cool for a bit longer before cutting into it.
+7. Let it cool for in the pan for 10 minutes then take it out and let it cool for a bit longer before cutting into it.